vincentiusmartin/trace-editor/README.md

 <p>
 3. Combine traces (Precondition: The traces must have been preprocessed).<br />
-Make sure that traces' names are well ordered.
+Make sure that the traces' names are well ordered because the script will just do the process without ordering the traces.
+Well ordered means the traces are ordered from the earliest time to the latest time.
+Just check this condition with <pre>-ls</pre>.
 </p>
 <pre>python trace-editor.py -dir &lt;dirname&gt; </pre>